-General Shaw entered the Air Force in 1990 as a distinguished graduate of the U.S. Air Force Academy with a degree in astronautical engineering and a minor in Russian language.
+Maj.
+Gen. Shaw entered the Air Force in 1990 as a distinguished graduate of the U.S. Air Force Academy with a degree in astronautical engineering and a minor in Russian language.
 He has served in a variety of air and space operations and staff positions, including operations tours in the 50th Space Wing, the National Reconnaissance Office, the 32nd Air Operations Group and the Space Warfare Center.
 His operational commands have included the 4th Space Operations Squadron, the 50th Operations Group and the 21st Space Wing.
-He has also served previously at U.S. Strategic Command as Director of the Commander's Action Group, as Deputy Director for Operations and in the Pentagon as an Air Force intern, as Deputy Chief of Space Strategy and Integration, a speechwriter and as a senior space policy advisor.
+He has also served at U.S. Strategic Command as Director of the Commander's Action Group and as Deputy Director for Operations, and in the Pentagon, Arlington, Virginia, as an Air Force intern, as Deputy Chief of Space Strategy and Integration, a speechwriter and as a senior space policy advisor.
+Prior to his current assignment, Maj.
+Gen. Shaw, was the Deputy Commander of Air Force Space Command, Peterson AFB, Colorado.

-1990 Bachelor of Science in astronautical engineering, minor in Russian Language, U.S. Air Force Academy, Colorado Springs, Colo.
+1990 Bachelor of Science, Astronautical Engineering, minor in Russian Language, U.S. Air Force Academy, Colorado Springs, Colo.

-1991 Master of Science in aeronautics and astronautics, University of Washington, Seattle
+1991 Master of Science, Aeronautics and Astronautics, University of Washington, Seattle

-1998 Master of Arts in Organizational Management, The George Washington University, Washington, D.C.
+1998 Master of Arts, Organizational Management, The George Washington University, Washington, D.C.

-2004 Master of Arts in Military Operational Arts and Sciences, Air Command and Staff College, Maxwell AFB, Ala.
+2004 Master of Arts, Military Operational Arts and Sciences, Air Command and Staff College, Maxwell AFB, Ala.

-2008 Master of Science in National Security Strategy, National War College, Fort McNair, Washington, D.C.
+2008 Master of Science, National Security Strategy, National War College, Fort Lesley J. McNair, Washington, D.C.

 2010 Senior Executive Fellow, Harvard Kennedy School, Cambridge, Mass.